Slow Cooker Guinness Beef Stew

 • Season the meat with salt and pepper and toss with 1/4 cup of flour.

 • Set the meat chunks aside.
-Then, add a little amount of the broth and scrape off bits and pieces that remain in the skillet.
+Then, add a little broth and scrape off any bits and pieces that remain in the skillet.

-• Add the butter to the same skillet, sauté the onion and minced garlic.
+• Add the butter to the same skillet, and sauté the onion and minced garlic.

-• Add everything to the crockpot, cover with the lif, and set it to cook for about 4 hours on HIGH or about 8 hours on LOW.
+• Add everything to the crockpot, cover with the lid, and set it to cook on HIGH for about 4 hours or on LOW for about 8 hours.

-• When meat is tender, garnish with parsley and serve warm.
+• When the meat is tender, garnish with parsley and serve warm.

 Video